 - Entry_Modifier: Name of the user who modified the entry for the last time.
 If you are putting together the table manually, you do not need to use this.

 - Entry_Note: A comment that belongs to the entire entry.

 - <language>: A term in the specified language.
 The name of the language must be in English, and it must be one of the languages that memoQ supports.
-For a list of supported languages, see this Help topic.
+See the list of supported languages.
 In the same row, there can be several terms - and related fields - for the same language.

 - <language>_Def: Definition of the concept in the specified language.
 The name of the language must be in English, and it must be one of the languages that memoQ supports.
-For a list of supported languages, see this Help topic.
+See the list of supported languages.